arturjordao/TinyTitans/README.md

 # TinyTitans
-Official repository for the tutorial Tiny Titans: Efficient Large Vision, Language and Multimodal Models through Pruning, taccepted for presentation at SIBGRAPI
+Official repository for the tutorial Tiny Titans: Efficient Large Vision, Language and Multimodal Models through Pruning, accepted for presentation at SIBGRAPI

+## Work in progress (updates soon)